Statistical analysis 2018/01: Quality in higher education

 Norwegian students least satisfied in the Nordic region

 Results from Eurostudent VI show that 65 per cent of students in Norway are satisfied or very satisfied with the quality of teaching in 2016.
 This share is at the same level as it was in 2013, when the previous round of Eurostudent, Eurostudent V, was conducted.
 There are huge differences between countries (Hausschildt, Gwosc, Netz & Mishra, 2015).
 In the Nordic countries, a lot of students are satisfied with the quality of teaching.
 Yet, figure 1 shows that the share of satisfied students is higher in the other Nordic countries than in Norway.
-In Sweden and Iceland, the share of satisfied students was around 70 per cent in 2016.
+In Sweden, Denmark and Iceland, the share of satisfied students was around 70 per cent in 2016.
 In Finland, as much as 76 per cent of the students were satisfied in 2016; more than 10 percentage points more than Norway.
-Finland had a significantly higher share of satisfied students in 2016 compared to 2013, and we can also observe a corresponding increase in Denmark, from 68 per cent in 2013 to 74 per cent three years later.
+Finland had a significantly higher share of satisfied students in 2016 compared to 2013, an increase of 7 percentage points.1

 Figure 1.
 Share of students being (very) satisfied with the quality of teaching.
 All students, by country